nimorga/Project-1/CS325_p5/README.md

 python run.py readURL.txt
 ```
 This should go through each URL located in readURL.txt.
 It extracts the comments from the URL and determines the sentiments of each comment.
 The limit of comments is 50.

-Side Note: For this Project-5 we went all the way into folder CS325_p5 compared to Project-4 we stayed in Project Reddit folder.
+Side Note: For this Project-5 we went all the way into folder CS325_p5 compared to Project-4 we stayed in ProjectReddit folder.
 So you do not need 'CS325_p4\\' to run this code.